Roytangrb/gitwok/CONTRIBUTING.md

 * `ci.yml`: this is the standard go CI workflow to run all tests, build and uploading test coverage report to `codecov.io`.
 The detailed report can be view [here](https://codecov.io/gh/Roytangrb/gitwok)

 * `release.yml`: the CD workflow is triggered whenever a tag starting with `v` is pushed.
-It builds the executable binary, tar zips and creates a release with the version tag.
-The zipped asset is uploaded as github release asset.
-And the corresponding Homebrew Fomula changes will be PR to another [Homebrew tap repo](https://github.com/Roytangrb/homebrew-gitwok).
+It creates a release with the version tag.
+The default archived source code tar zip url is updated to [homebrew tap repo](https://github.com/Roytangrb/homebrew-gitwok). and version will be bumped.
+And the corresponding Homebrew Fomula changes will be committed.

 ## Testing